nathanwoulfe/Plumber-2/DOCS.md

 #### Event subscription

-Subscribe to events in the same way you would any native Umbraco events - by adding a handler in a Component:
+Subscribe to events in the same way as Umbraco events - by adding a handler in a Component:

 ```csharp
 public class ContentEventsComponent : IComponent